EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 int      kv_it_key_compare(uint32_t itr, const char* key, uint32_t size);
 ```

 Compare the position of an iterator to a provided key.
-It aborts the transaction if `itr` wasn't
+It aborts the
-returned by `kv_it_create` or was destroyed.
+transaction if `itr` wasn't returned by `kv_it_create`, was destroyed,
+or has status `iterator_erased`.

 | Return Value | Description |
 |--------------|-------------|